pomtk/stripe/README.md

-# Prebuilt Checkout page with subscriptions
+# Prebuilt Checkout page with Checkout/Payment Option
  The client- and server-side code redirects to a prebuilt payment page hosted on Stripe.

 * just got a mail saying gpay not supported